How the WHOIS database helps prioritize and value domain names

 What is a WHOIS?
 It’s a public directory that displays key information for a particular domain such as ownership, creation and expiration dates.
 The GoDaddy WHOIS database provides you with more detail than most other WHOIS lookup tools.

-A WHOIS database is different than an availability check, which occurs when someone goes to the main GoDaddy site and looks for a domain name to buy.
+A WHOIS database is different than a domain availability check, which occurs when someone goes to the main GoDaddy site and looks for a domain name to buy.
 We then query the registry to see if that name is available to register or if it is taken.

 Now that we know what a WHOIS is, let’s get to the good part, pulling the data.